 3. Measure Voltage

 The thermostat is like a computer, with a circuit board that can be damaged by improper voltage.
-So checking the voltage can be the difference between paying $400+ for a new thermostat or just $49 for a transformer.
-One more way we save you money!
+So checking the voltage can be the difference between paying $400+ for a new thermostat, or just $49 for a transformer.
+That’s another way we save you money!

 4. Check the Digital Display